source-foundry/Hack/README.md

 #### Linux / BSD

 Most Linux and BSD systems can handle either [TTF][ttf_latest] or [OTF][otf_latest] format fonts.
-If your distro's package manager has packages for Hack that is the preferred method:
+We are aware of package manager support on the following distros:

 * Arch Linux: install either [ttf-hack](https://aur.archlinux.org/packages/ttf-hack) or [otf-hack](https://aur.archlinux.org/packages/otf-hack) from the AUR either manually or using the AUR helper of your choice:

-        $ yaourt -S ttf-hack
+        $ pacman -S ttf-hack

 * Fedora / CentOS: install from [copr](https://copr.fedoraproject.org/coprs/heliocastro/hack-fonts/).
 For Fedora >= 23: